ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

 - Requires at least [`@ui5/cli@3.0.0`](https://sap.github.io/ui5-tooling/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://sap.github.io/ui5-tooling/pages/Configuration/#specification-version-30))

 > :warning: **UI5 Tooling Compatibility**
-> All releases of this tooling extension using the major version `3.x.x` only support UI5 Tooling V3.
-Any previous release below version `3` (if available) also supports older versions of the UI5 Tooling.
-But it's strongly recommended to upgrade to UI5 Tooling V3!
+> All releases of this tooling extension using the major version `3` require UI5 Tooling V3.
+Any previous releases below major version `3` (if available) also support older versions of the UI5 Tooling.
+But the usage of the latest UI5 Tooling is strongly recommended!

 ## Install